RealWorga/project-structure-extractor/README.md

 ## Usage

-After installation, you can run the `structure-extractor` directly from the CLI.
+After installation, you can run the `extract-structure` directly from the CLI.

 To extract the structure of a project, use:
 ```
-structure-extractor --path path_to_project_directory
+extract-structure --path path_to_project_directory
 ```

 Options available: